chirun-ncl/chirun/docs/source/cli/install.rst

     pip install git+https://github.com/chirun-ncl/chirun.git --upgrade-strategy only-if-needed

 The command ``chirun`` is now available for use whenever the new environment is active.
-You should now continue to :ref:`compile the sample course<The Sample Course>` to ensure everything works.
+You should now continue to :ref:`compile the sample course <sample-course>` to ensure everything works.

 Upgrade Instructions
 ^^^^^^^^^^^^^^^^^^^^